 It is clear from one of our pictures that the clough was heavily wooded in 1912, so there can be little doubt that the rapid inflow of water and its depth would have caused considerable damage.

 This huge flow might well have gone through West Bollington, the area at the bottom of Grimshaw Lane, Henshall Road and Wellington Road, causing enormous damage and with risk to life and limb.
 However, one piece of good fortune meant that the inhabitants suffered little more than wet feet.
 This was the fact that the clough had been filled in at its lower end by the construction of the railway in 1869.
 Beneath this infill there was another culvert leading a good 200m to a point behind the properties on the west side of Henshall Road.
 This small culvert would certainly have slowed down the escape of water from the clough.
-Though the railway at this point was at a lower level than the water in the full canal, it is not known whether it overtopped the infill and crossed the railway yard, or ran down the railway to the low point on a bridge over Grimshaw Lane.
+Though the railway at this point was at a lower level than the water in the full canal, it is not known whether it overtopped the infill and crossed the railway yard.
+The picture (above left) shows that water ran down Grimshaw Lane so it clearly ran down the railway to the low point beside the bridge over Grimshaw Lane.
 There are no pictures or press reports showing any evidence of this.
-It seems probable that the initial surge was contained by Tinkers Clough and that the culvert was capable of discharging the slower flow that would occur after a few minutes.

 There are pictures showing flooding in the streets at West Bollington (above) and at the Bollington Urban District Council Gas Works (right) which was beside and below the railway (where Spinners Way is today).
 We think this was flooded because the culvert under the railway originally resurfaced somewhere on this site.
 When the gas works was built the stream would have been in the way of the excavation and an extension to the culvert was constructed but at a lower level.
 There is a manhole where this drop occurs.
 There is every probability that the top blew off and water surged out to flood the gas works.
 It is said that the furnaces were extinguished by the flood.